Krishnapuram Palace in Alleppey, Kerala

 Structural design on Krishnapuram Palace

 The structure totally reflects the Karalee style which is also known as pathinarukettu in the South Indian language.
-The corridors are narrow featured with dormer windows that replicate the Travancore headquarters.
+The corridors are narrow feature with dormer windows that replicate the Travancore headquarters.
 Previously the palace was very big in the area but gradually it got destroyed and reduced to a few acres of land.
 There stands the main building rebuilt by the archeological department of the state.
 The place was converted into a museum in the year 1950 and artifacts from different locations were brought and kept there.
 The structure is built out of lateritic stone, angili wood, and rosewood.
 There are four major open areas in the courtyard center providing proper ventilation to the palace.
 Windows and doors are placed in such a way so that natural light could flow through the rooms.
 Overall 22 rooms are there protected with a verandah in front to ensure wall safety from rains.
 The special features of the structural complex are the spiral staircases, locks and wooden hinges for doors, polished wooden floors, and roof stuffed with Mangalore tiles that increased its aesthetic beauty.
 Another attractive feature of the building is the underground pond that extended up to the building which helped in maintaining the temperature of the internal rooms.

 Belongings of the Museum

-The complex as well as museum now houses different antique pieces that are displayed inside it.
-Ancient paintings, wooden artifacts, stone sculptors, inscriptions, and coins are kept in the treasure house of the museum.
+The complex as well as the museum now houses different antique pieces that are displayed inside it.
+Ancient paintings, wooden artifacts, stone sculptures, inscriptions, and coins are kept in the treasure house of the museum.
 Some other outstanding exhibits are:

 - The kayakulam Vaal which is the sword of kayamkulam rajas and its unique characteristics brought it to the museum on display.
 Both sides of the sword is sharpened which is far more dangerous than any other weapon.